Prathit6/Linkdin-Share/backend/README.md

-# LinkedIn Posting App - Backend
+# LinkedIn Posting App

+This repository contains a **feature module** from our minor project *Vision AI*.
+This feature—**LinkedIn Posting App**—was not fully integrated into the main project but is planned for future implementation.

+---

-## Overview
+## Project Overview

-This backend service is designed to facilitate posting content to LinkedIn via its API.
-It is built using Node.js and Express, providing a simple interface for the frontend application to interact with LinkedIn.
+The LinkedIn Posting App allows users to publish posts directly to LinkedIn using the LinkedIn API.
+It consists of:

+* **Backend:** Built with Node.js and Express.
+* **Frontend:** Built with React.

+---

 ## Project Structure
 ```